You can debug a test sequence using tools in the Test Sequence Editor. Debugging

 progression, and manually stepping through test steps.
 You can try these features using

-sltestTestSeqDebuggingExample.
+matlab/help//toolbox/sltest/examples folder.
 To open the model,

 Save a copy of the model to a writable location on the MATLAB® path.
-Double-click the Test Sequence block to open the test sequence editor.
+Double-click the Test Sequence block to open the Test Sequence Editor.

 By default, simulation animates the test sequence by highlighting active steps and transitions.
 Observing test step execution can help you debug, particularly when manually stepping through the test sequence.
 Adjust the animation speed using the Change Animation Speed button in the toolbar.

 Animation speed affects simulation speed.
 If you slow down animation speed for debugging, return the speed to Fast or Lightning Fast when you finish debugging to avoid slowing your simulation.
 If you do not need the test step highlights and want the fastest simulation, choose None.